DragonWave-X

 DragonWave-X (formerly just DragonWave) is a multinational corporation headquartered in Ottawa, Ontario and a global supplier of packet microwave radio systems for mobile and access IP networks.

 History

 Incorporated in February 2000, DragonWave introduced its first wireless broadband product in 2002.

-In 2007, the company saw the launch of its all-outdoor Horizon Compact microwave radio with transport speeds of 800Mbit/s.
+In 2007, the company saw the launch of its all-outdoor Horizon Compact microwave radio with transport speeds of 800 Mbit/s.